Taniksha-shah/2d-shooter/README.md

 ## 📄 License

-This project is for educational and portfolio purposes and build while following a game development course.
+This project is for educational and portfolio purposes and built while following a game development course.

 ---